Jayich-Lab/eom/README.md

 ---

-## Resonance circuit
+## Resonant circuit
-We used a resonance circuit to minimize the input voltage which keeps the device safe to operate and avoids extra costs and efforts of generating that high voltage.
+We used a resonant circuit to minimize the input voltage which keeps the device safe to operate and avoids the extra effort of generating that high voltage.

-We use an inductor of 33uH.

 ##### resonance frequency is angular frequency devided by 2π